PLZhang-public/Interactive_GrowthCharts/README.md

 # Interactive_GrowthCharts

 Interactive growth charts with new extended BMI-for-age (Dec 2022) numbers.
+Enhancements include:
+- All content is contained on one page
+- Users can interact with plot using the plotly package

 To run RShiny app from local device, run this in RStudio.
 ```